DataHighway-DHX/documentation/docs/tutorials/tutorials-nodes-authorities-setup.md

 ---
-id: tutorials-nodes-authorities-setup
+id: tutorials-nodes-validator-setup
-title: Setup Authority Node
+title: Setup Validator Node
-sidebar_label: Setup Authority Node
+sidebar_label: Setup Validator Node
 ---

 **DRAFT**

-## How do you setup an Authority Node?
+## How do you setup an Validator Node?

-This guide covers how to set up a DataHighway Authority Node.
+This guide covers how to set up a DataHighway Validator Node.

 ### Provisioning a server